 in my heart that morning.
 I was missing family and friends, feeling displaced and discouraged.
 Yet I walked into the ladies class with a smile on my face.
 After all I was the teacher.
 I thought I should set a good example whether I felt like it or not.
 Within moments a young seminary wife greeted me with a smile, and a beautiful short stemmed red rose.
 “I took a walk in my garden this morning and found one rose had bloomed.
 I felt impressed to give it to you.”

 I was speechless.
 How could she have known?
-What a beautiful expression of God’s love from a younger sister in Christ I hardly knew.
-I thanked her for the rose and for letting God use her to encourage my heart.
+I felt the tears welling up as I thanked her for the rose, and for letting God use her to encourage my heart.

 ‘Little flowers never worry, when the winds begin to blow.
 And they never ever cry

 when the rains begin to fall.
 Oh I think I know the secret, only little flowers know.

 If it never ever rained, then the flowers wouldn’t grow.’ (author unknown).

 A friend loves at all times.
 Proverbs 17:17a NIV.